We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 The zeitgeist was ripe for a revisionist, genre-challenging epic made from our own muddy, blood-stained whenua.
 After the one-two punch of Murphy's Goodbye Pork Pie (1981) and Roger Donaldson's Smash Palace (1982), there was a palpable air of expectation.
 The indications were that this was going to be a breakthrough picture.

 There's much to like in the film, starting with the raw subject matter — which was inspired by real characters and events.
-A church scene where a Vicar loses his head, and the attack on the Williamson farm are both outstanding sequences, showing what Murphy was capable of.
-There is great energy and flair in the action scenes.
+A church scene where a vicar loses his head and the attack on the Williamson farm are both outstanding sequences, showing what Murphy was capable of.
+The action scenes have great energy and flair.

 In The New Yorker, legendary critic Pauline Kael gave Utu an extended rave.
 She praised Murphy as a filmmaker with an eye for "a deracinated kind of hip lyricism", and argued that he seemed to be directing with a grin on his face.
 Wrote Kael: "We know this basic story of colonialism from books and movies about other countries, but the ferocity of these skirmishes and raids is played off against an Arcadian beauty that makes your head swim."